 - Bank Statements.

-- All Correspondence Between Yourself and the Tenant.
+- All Correspondence Between Yourself and the Tenant, including texts and emails

 - Complaints From Other Tenants.

-- Any Other Evidence That Will Support Your Motion to Evict.
+- Any Other Evidence That Will Support the eviction.

-At Lynx Legal Service, we are committed to solving your problem.
 There are many variations on the drama that comes with an eviction, but solving the problem always comes down to the same process.
 Lynx Legal Service has successfully evicted thousands of problem tenants by following that legal process.
-To schedule a confidential consultation, call our firm at 888-441-2355 our intake and order form to us at email@example.com.
+To schedule a confidential consultation or to start a case, call our firm at 888-441-2355, or send a completed intake and order form to us at firstname.lastname@example.org.